-6.1.4 LOT CONFIGURATION
+6.1.4 LOT CONFIGURATION158

 The size, shape, and orientation of lots shall be appropriate for the location of the proposed subdivision and for the type of development contemplated.
-Lots shall comply with the dimensional standards for the zoning district where located in accordance with Article 151.3: Zoning Districts, and the following standards.
+Lots shall to the dimensional standards for the zoning district where located in accordance with Article 151.3: Zoning Districts, and the following standards.